anderfernandes/astral/server/README.md

   <img src="https://img.shields.io/github/license/anderfernandes/astral" />
 </p>

-We help non-profit planetariums, museums and science centers teach the wonders of science and the universe to the communities they serve.
+We help non-profit planetariums, museums and science centers focus on teaching the wonders of science and the universe to the communities they serve.

-Astral is an open source point of sale system made to help non-profit educational organizations manage events, tickets, sales, visitors and memberships.
+Astral is an open source application that helps non-profit educational organizations manage events, tickets, sales, visitors and memberships.

 If you work in a non-profit planetarium, museum or science center and are struggling to find the right software to help you run things, Astral is what you are looking for.